jiashangliu30/jiashangliu30/README.md

 Welcome to my page,
 my projects here includes Data Wrangling, Data Analysis, Machine Learning & Deep Learning

-📋some quick facts about me:
+some quick facts about me:
 - 🏔 I’m currently a student in Applied AI Solution Development in George Brown College
 - 📈 I am an emerging data analyst based in Toronto
 - 👨‍🎓 Penn State Alum: Bachelor in Landscape Architecture & Bachelor of Art in Economics